ranedigamber/kickstarter-analysis/README.md

 ### Challenges

 For both the analysis the only major challenge was my unfamiliarity with excel functions.
 For the first analysis generating pivot tables and charts was fairly straight forward.
 One issue that I face was when filtered using the newly created "Years" column.
-I would not see months and I had to use the "Date ended conversion" column instead.
+I would not see months and I had to use the "Date ended conversion" column instead as it breaks down into quaters and months.

 For the second analysis, my only complain would be typing the Goals column.
 I am sure that one could write a script to fill in this column, especially if there were more entries in this column than the 12 listed.